shubhrock777/Hierarchical-Clustering/README.md

 Problem Statement:
 2.)
 Perform clustering for the crime data and identify the number of clusters formed and draw inferences.
 Refer to crime_data.csv dataset

+Problem Statement:
+3.)
+Perform clustering analysis on the telecom data set.
+The data is a mixture of both categorical and numerical data.
+It consists the number of customers who churn.
+Derive insights and get possible information on factors that may affect the churn decision.
+Refer to Telco_customer_churn.xlsx dataset.
+Hint:
+•	Perform EDA and remove unwanted columns.
+•	Use Gower dissimilarity matrix, In R use daisy() function.